rehmanzile/nebula/README.md

 In order to create a Nebula, you will first need to install [Vagrant](https://www.vagrantup.com/downloads.html), [Virtual Box](https://www.virtualbox.org/wiki/Downloads) and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-Then setup a [LastPass](https://lastpass.com/) account and store all your secrets and credentials.
+Then setup a [LastPass](https://lastpass.com/) account and store all your secrets (username/passwords. ssh keys etc.).

 For your environment, make sure Vagrant and Git is in your path.